 Keep in mind, however, that nematodes work best in loamy or sandy soils.
 They are also susceptible to drying out.
-So, apply them to a moist soil surface in the late afternoon, and water them in thoroughly.
+So apply them to a moist soil surface in the late afternoon, and water them in thoroughly.
 They will remain viable in the soil longer if there are some alternate sources of food for them.
 Ensure this by incorporating compost into the soil beforehand.
 Composted organic material usually attracts fungus gnats, and their larvae serve as food for the nematodes in between any cutworm meals.

 Natural enemies abound.
 If they didn’t have the annoying habit of chopping down seedlings, we might pity cutworms, for they have many natural enemies.
 Most are too small to notice, like parasitic braconid wasps, tachinid flies, nematodes, bacteria, viruses, fungi, and protozoans.
-Others are more visible like meadowlarks, blackbirds, toads, moles, and shrews.
+Others are more visible: meadowlarks, blackbirds, toads, moles, and shrews.

-So, keep your garden diverse in plants and as unpolluted as you can.
+Keep your garden diverse in plants and as unpolluted as you can.
 It’s worthwhile to make the extra effort that alternative pest management methods sometimes require.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.